OffcierCia/ultimate-defi-research-base/README.md

 - [Technology Review of Blockchain Data Privacy Solutions](https://arxiv.org/pdf/2105.01316.pdf)- This report aims to review existing enterprise blockchain technologies: EOSIO powered systems, Hyperledger Fabric and Besu, Consensus Quorum, R3 Corda and Ernst and Young’s Nightfall.

 - [Blockchain Systems, Technologies and Applications: A Methodology Perspective](https://arxiv.org/pdf/2105.03572.pdf) - First, this article introduces how blockchain works, the research activity and challenge, and illustrates the roadmap involving the classic methodology with typical blockchain use cases and topics.
-Second, in blockchain system, how to adopt stochastic process, game theory, optimization, machine learning and cryptography to study blockchain running process and design blockchain protocol/algorithm are discussed in details.
+Second, in a blockchain system, how to adopt stochastic processes, game theory, optimization, machine learning and cryptography to study blockchain running processes and design blockchain protocol/algorithm are discussed in detail.

 - [Ethna: Analyzing the Underlying Peer-to-Peer Network of the Ethereum Blockchain](https://arxiv.org/pdf/2010.01373.pdf) - Ethna implements a novel method that accurately measures the degrees of Ethereum nodes.